Star Trek III: The Search for Spock: Home media

 The Search for Spock was released on home video in the United States in February 1985.
 The initial retail offerings included VHS, Betamax, LaserDisc and CED formats with closed captioning.
 As part of a plan to support its push of 8mm video cassette, Sony partnered with Paramount Home Video to bring titles like The Search for Spock to the platform in 1986.

 The film was given a "bare bones" DVD release on May 11, 2000, with no extra features—the release was several months earlier than the release of The Wrath of Khan.
 Two years later, a two-disc "Collector's Edition" was released with supplemental material and the same video transfer as the original DVD release.
 It featured a text commentary by Michael Okuda and audio commentary from Nimoy, Bennett, Correll, and Curtis.

 The film was released on high-definition Blu-ray Disc in May 2009 to coincide with the new Star Trek feature, along with the other five films featuring the original crew in Star Trek: Original Motion Picture Collection.
 The Search for Spock was remastered in 1080p high-definition from the 2000 DVD transfer.
 All six films in the set have new 7.1 Dolby TrueHD audio.
 The disc features a new commentary track by former Star Trek: The Next Generation, Deep Space Nine, and Voyager television writers Ronald D. Moore and Michael Taylor.

-On July 7, 2021, it was announced that the first four films in the Star Trek franchise would be released on 4K Ultra HD Blu-ray on September 7 of that year to commemorate the franchise's 55th anniversary, alongside individual remastered Blu-rays of the same films.
+On July 7, 2021, it was announced that the first four films in the Star Trek franchise were to be remastered from original elements and would be released on 4K Ultra HD Blu-ray on September 7 to commemorate the franchise's 55th anniversary, alongside individual Blu-rays of the same films.

-The film was briefly removed from Netflix in August 2013 because of missing English subtitles for the Klingon and Vulcan dialogue.
+The film was briefly removed from Netflix in July 2013 because of missing English subtitles for the Klingon and Vulcan dialogue.